AIR-DISCOVER/INT2/README.md

 <a align="docs/images/pic1.png"><img src="docs/images/pic1.png"></a>

+## Abstract
+Motion forecasting is an important component in autonomous driving systems.
+One of the most challenging problems in motion forecasting is interactive trajectory prediction, whose goal is to jointly forecasts the future trajectories of interacting agents.
+To this end, we present a large-scale interactive trajectory prediction dataset named <strong>INT2</strong> for <strong>INT</strong>eractive trajectory prediction at <strong>INT</strong>ersections.
+INT2 includes 612,000 scenes, each lasting 1 minute, containing up to 10,200 hours of data.
+The agent trajectories are auto-labeled by a high-performance offline temporal detection and fusion algorithm, whose quality is further inspected by human judges.
+Vectorized semantic maps and traffic light information are also included in INT2.
+Additionally, the dataset poses an interesting domain mismatch challenge.
+For each intersection, we treat rush-hour and non-rush-hour segments as different domains.
+We benchmark the best open-sourced interactive trajectory prediction method on INT2 and Waymo Open Motion, under in-domain and cross-domain settings.

 <h4 align='left'>Additionally, the dataset poses an interesting domain mismatch challenge.
 For each intersection, we treat rush-hour and
 non-rush-hour segments as different domains.
 Peak time (a, b, c) and trough time (d, e, f).</h4>
 <a align='center'><img src='docs/images/teaser.png'></a>